AviatrixSystems/avxlabs-docs/ace_ops/docs/lab2.md

 Change security groups
 ```

-Create the required inbound rule as depicted below and thenclick on the `"Save rules"` button.
+Create the required inbound rule as depicted below and then click on the `"Save rules"` button.

 ```{figure} images/lab2-sg5.png
 ---